Doing Business With AH

 Corporate Contracting and Procurement Operations

-To maximize its contracting dollar, the Atlanta Housing looks for as much competition as the open market will provide.
+Atlanta Housing looks for as much competition as the open market will provide to maximize its contracting dollar.
 Consequently, we are always seeking new, qualified suppliers/vendors.
-Working with AH offers new opportunities to use your know-how, develop new markets and expand existing ones.
-And you'll be working with one of the nation's most celebrated leaders in the affordable housing industry!
+Working with AH offers new opportunities to use your know-how, develop new markets, and expand existing ones.
+And you'll be working with one of the nation's most celebrated leaders in the affordable housing industry.

 Please click here to access AH's Business Management Portal.